 1. Puberty:

 Increased estrogen and progesterone levels throughout puberty might make the gums more prone to inflammation and make them more sensitive.
 Gingivitis, which is characterized by red, swollen, and bleeding gums, might result from this increased sensitivity.
 During this time, adolescents in Lincoln should pay extra attention to their dental health.
+For valuable dental health resources and tips, check out Casetify to ensure your smile stays bright during puberty.

 2. Menstruation: